-Dennis H. Chookaszian, 68, was appointed to our board of directors in September 2010.
-Since 2007, Mr. Chookaszian has served as Chairman of the Financial Accounting Standards Advisory Council.
+Dennis H. Chookaszian, 68, was appointed to our board of directors in September 2010 and appointed to serve as chairman of our board of directors in April 2012.
+Mr. Chookaszian served as Chairman of the Financial Accounting Standards Advisory Council (FASAC), the advisory council to the FASB, from January 2007 until December 2011.
 From 1999 until 2001, Mr. Chookaszian served as Chairman and Chief Executive Officer of mPower, Inc., a financial advice provider focused on the on-line management of 401(k) plans.
 Mr. Chookaszian served as Chairman and Chief Executive Officer of CNA Insurance Companies from 1992 to 1999.
 During his 27-year career with CNA, Mr. Chookaszian held several management positions at the business unit and corporate levels, including President and Chief Operating Officer from 1990 to 1992 and Chief Financial Officer from 1975 to 1990.
-Mr. Chookaszian currently serves as a director of CME Group, Inc., Career Education Corporation, LoopNet, Inc. and Insweb Corp. and, within the past five years, has served as a director of Sapient Corporation.
+Mr. Chookaszian currently serves as a director of CME Group, Inc., Career Education Corporation, and Internet Patents Corp. and, within the past five years, has served as a director of Sapient Corporation and LoopNet.
 Mr. Chookaszian is a registered certified public accountant.
 The board of directors concluded that Mr. Chookaszian should continue to serve as a director of Allscripts in part due to his experience in finance and accounting, along with his wide range of business experience as a chief executive officer and public company board member.